Contextual Bandits with Stochastic Experts: Introduction

 \section{Introduction}

 Modern machine learning applications like recommendation engines~\cite{li2011scene,bouneffouf2012contextual,li2010contextual}, computational advertising~\cite{tang2013automatic,bottou2013counterfactual}, A/B testing in medicine~\cite{tekin2015discover,tekin2016adaptive} are inherently online.
 In these settings the task is to take sequential decisions that are not only profitable but also enable the system to learn better in future.
 For instance in a computational advertising system, the task is to sequentially place advertisements on users' webpages with the dual objective of learning the preferences of the users and increasing the click-through rate on the fly.
-A key attribute of these systems is the well-known \textit{exploration} (searching the space of possible decisions for better learning) and \textit{exploitation} (taking decisions that are more profitable) trade-off.
-A principled method to capture this trade-off is the study of multi-armed bandit problems~\cite{bubeck2012regret}.
+A key attribute of these systems is the well-known \textit{exploration} (searching the space of possible decisions for better learning) and \textit{exploitation} (taking decisions that are more profitable) trade-off.\footnote{This paper is a revised version of \cite{pmlr-v84-sen18a}, where some of the concentration bounds in the Appendix had flaws.
+We have updated the proofs, the corresponding constants in the Algorithms and the bounds in the Appendix.
+As a result, the multiplicative constants in the regret analysis have been changed and the simulations have been revised.} A principled method to capture this trade-off is the study of multi-armed bandit problems~\cite{bubeck2012regret}.

 $K$-armed stochastic bandit problems have been studied for several decades.
 These are formulated as a sequential process, where at each time step any one of the $K$-arms can be selected.
 Upon selection of the $k$-th arm, the arm returns a stochastic reward with an expected reward of $\mu_k$.
 Starting from the work of \cite{lai1985asymptotically}, a major focus has been on \textit{regret}, which is the difference in the total reward that is accumulated from the \textit{genie} optimal policy (one that always selects the arm with the maximum expected reward) from that of the chosen online policy.
 The current state-of-art algorithms achieve a regret of $O((K/\Delta) \log T )$ \cite{bubeck2012regret,auer2010ucb,agrawal2012analysis,auer2002using}, which is order-wise optimal~\cite{lai1985asymptotically}.
 Here, $\Delta$ corresponds to the gap in expected reward between the best arm and the next best one.